 - pinch Salt

-- ¼ cup Jam or Lemon Curd of your own flavour choice!
+- ¼ cup Jam - or your own flavour choice!

 - In a large bowl, cream together the butter and syrup until creamy.